supriya999/SpamReporter/README.md

 # SpamReporter

-This is full runnable full stack application.
+# Full stack application
-UI is in Angular and Backend is done using Spring boot framework
+UI is in Angular and Backend is done using Spring boot framework This is fully running application

-Instructions to run application

-Frontend:
+# Frontend:
 Extract zip folder
 go to dir
-run 'npm install'
-run 'ng serve'
+run 'npm install' (to install node modules) run 'ng serve'
 URL : localhost:4200

 Versions
 Angular CLI: 7.0.7
 Node: 10.16.0
-OS: win32 x64

-Backend:
+# Backend:
 Extract zip folder
 Go to app and run as 'spring boot appplication'